dlicht110/compiler-construction/BNFC-installation-java.md

 I will assume that you successfully followed [my BNFC installation instructions](https://github.com/alexhkurz/compiler-construction/blob/master/BNFC-installation.md).
 Here we will look at how to get the
 Java part of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) to work.

-First, we need to install the latest version of the Java lexer and parser.
-It is necessary to change the CLASSPATH variable so that it knows the location of the JLex and Cup.
+First, we need to install the latest version of the Java lexer JLex and parser generator Cup.
+It is necessary to change the CLASSPATH variable so that the java compiler knows the location of the JLex and Cup.
 In my case I created directories `/usr/local/java`and `/usr/local/java/Cup`and `/usr/local/java/JLex` and then [added to my `.bash_profile`](https://github.com/alexhkurz/compiler-construction/blob/master/PATH.md)

      export CLASSPATH=$CLASSPATH:.:/usr/local/java/:/usr/local/java/Cup:/usr/local/java/JLex